pachterlab/PCCA/README.md

 The config file for the standard analysis is included in the main directory as config.yaml, the only change being the number of permutations is reduced from 10M used in the main analysis to 100K because this is by far the most time consuming analysis step.
-To replicate the analysis in the paper, simply type
+To replicate the analysis in the paper, simply clone and `cd` into the repository, then type

-`Snakemake results`
+`$: Snakemake results`

-Other targets include `projection_figures` which will make the PCA+CCA projection and leave-one-out cross-validation plots, `preprocess_data` which will do all steps up to the quantification of corrected transcript levels and genotype PCs, and `get_data` which will simply download the necessary data from public locations.
+Other targets include `projection_figures` which will make the PCA+CCA projection and leave-one-out cross-validation plots, `preprocess_data` which will do all steps up to and including the quantification of corrected transcript levels and genotype PCs, and `get_data` which will simply download the necessary data from public locations.

 # Dependencies

-This using Python 3.6.2 with snakemake 3.13.3, numpy 1.13.3, pandas 0.20.3  and sklearn 0.19.1.
+This was developed using Python 3.6.2 with snakemake 3.13.3, numpy 1.13.3, pandas 0.20.3
+ and sklearn 0.19.1.
-The simplest way to aquire these requirements is to use Conda.
+The simplest way to meet these requirements is to use anaconda.
 For example:

 ```
 :$ conda create -n PCA_CCA python=3.6.2